-If you’ve received a letter informing you of this possibility, you will need to take prompt action.
+If you’ve received a letter informing you of impending strike off action, you will need to act promptly.

 Why Would a Company be Struck Off?